-Two of the most commonly prescribed PPIs are omeprazole (brand name: Prilosec) and esomeprazole (brand name: Nexium).
-Both are now available over the counter (OTC).
-But is there really any difference between them?
+Heartburn is bad enough.
+Making sense of your medication choices for gastroesophageal reflux disease (GERD) can make it even worse.
+Two of the most commonly prescribed proton pump inhibitors (PPIs) are omeprazole (Prilosec) and esomeprazole (Nexium).
+Both are now available as over-the-counter drugs.
 Take a closer look at both to see what benefits one medication may offer over the other.

-- Zollinger-Ellison syndrome (a disease in which tumors cause the production of excessive stomach acid)
+- Zollinger-Ellison syndrome, a disease in which tumors cause the production of excessive stomach acid

-However, there are minor differences.
-A number of studies indicate that the differences between the two drugs may offer some advantages to people with certain conditions.
+Some studies indicate that the differences between the two drugs may offer some advantages to people with certain conditions.

-- According to a study published in World Journal of Gastroenterology, esomeprazole offered faster relief than omeprazole in the first week of use.
+A study published in Digestive Diseases and Sciences found that esomeprazole provided more effective control of GERD than omeprazole at the same doses.
+According to a study published in World Journal of Gastroenterology, esomeprazole offered faster relief than omeprazole in the first week of use.
 After one week, symptom relief was similar.

-In an article in American Family Physician, doctors questioned these and other studies on PPIs.
+However, in an article in American Family Physician, doctors questioned these and other studies on PPIs.
 They cited concerns such as:

 - differences in the amount of active ingredients given in the studies